CDL-Quantum/CohortProject_2020/Project_1_RBM_and_Tomography/Pharmaceutical_Business_Application.md

 ## Step 1: Explain the technical problem you solved in this exercise

-*early brainstorming bullets-- feel free to delete/change/simplify and expand on*

 Overall: Optimization, in application of studying energy of molecules.